This newsletter in English 31 October 2007

 In-house events

-Please find a survey of the subjects of in-house events here:
+Please find a survey of possible subjects of in-house events here:

 → Topics for in-house training